 I also discovered (late) that my tension was quite a bit tighter than Cristie’s.
 After I finished 14 components, I realized the bracelet would need 1 more component to fit my wrist.
 Fortunately, the kit includes extra materials.
 I was able to quickly add another component before attaching the clasp and working the embellishments.

 My personal affinity for pearls probably plays a role, but I LOVE this bracelet.
 It’s easy to stitch, and it’s lovely to wear.
 The pearls and gold seed beads are timeless, and the purple crystals add a bit of regal sparkle.
 The bracelet is also very comfortable.
 Usually, bracelets end up on my desk by mid-day — but I wore this one all day long at work and to a school meeting later the same night.

 Get the Princess Meghan Bracelet Kit!

-Whether you’re following the royal wedding news or you’re completely clueless about the British monarchy, you’ll love the Princess Meghan Bracelet.
+Whether you’re an avid Anglophile or you’re completely clueless about the British monarchy, you’ll love the Princess Meghan Bracelet.
 It’s available now in a kit, including the pattern and all the materials you need to stitch up to an 8.5″ bracelet (pay attention to your thread tension!).

 You’ll also receive Cristie’s popular eBook Bead Royale: Elegance in Beadweaving.
 This eBook includes 10 projects that are fit for any queen or princess.
 To learn more about the royal-inspired designs in this eBook, see “Bead Weaving: Be Queen for a Day with Cristie Prince’s Beaded Jewelry.”

 Now that I think about it, Cristie’s Corona Necklace from the eBook would make a beautiful complement to the Princess Meghan Bracelet.
 I’d better get stitching!
-(As soon as I check the mail for my wedding invitation — and find my fascinator hat!)
+(As soon as I find my fascinator hat!)